Entropic convergence and the linearized limit for the Boltzmann equation with external force: Notion and preliminaries

-DiPerna and Lions \cite{LionsCauchy} proved the existence of a temporally global weak solution to the Boltzmann equation without external force (i.e.\ the case $F=0$ in (\ref{vb1}), (\ref{vb2})) over the spatial domain $\mathbb{R}^3$ for any initial data satisfying natural physical bounds.
-With slight modifications, their theory can be extended to the periodic box $\mathbb{T}^3$.
-In the recent work \cite{DL16}, Ars\'{e}nio and Saint-Raymond have justified this existence of a global weak solution to the Boltzmann equation with external force (\ref{vb2}), for large initial data $G(0,x,v) = G^{\text{in}}(x,v)$.
-Their construction based on the notion of renormalized solutions originated from \cite{LionsCauchy}.
-Toward investigating the linearized limit, we state again these results from \cite{DL16} in our context, with the benefit of the notations and results from \cite{Levermore}.
+DiPerna and Lions \cite{LionsCauchy} proved the existence of a renormalized solution (also known as temporally global weak solution \cite[p.~1236]{Levermore}) to the Boltzmann equation without external force (that is, the case $F=0$ in \eqref{vb1} and \eqref{vb2}) over the spatial domain $\mathbb{R}^3\,,$ given arbitrarily large initial data $G(0,x,v) = G^{\text{in}}(x,v) \geq 0$ for \eqref{vb2}--\eqref{vb20}, satisfying natural physical bounds.
+With slight modifications, their theory can be extended to the periodic box $\mathbb{T}^3\,.$ The existence of DiPerna--Lions renormalized solutions for the Vlasov--Boltzmann systems with self-consistent Vlasov-type force field (derived from a self-induced potential) has been established in \cite{Lions3} and additionally studied then (see \cite{mischler_vlasov,Diogo13Sol}, for instance).

+For the Boltzmann equation with external force \eqref{vb2}--\eqref{vb20}, in the recent work \cite{DL16}, Ars\'{e}nio and Saint-Raymond have justified the existence of such a renormalized solution, following the construction in \cite{LionsCauchy}.
+Toward investigating the linearized limit, we state again these results from \cite[Section 4.1.1]{DL16} in our context, with the benefit of the notations and results from \cite{Levermore} by Levermore.
+Recall that $F$ is a given force field satisfying \eqref{Fconds}, that is,